Webb-Site by David M. Webb

 Through his blog, among other topics, Mr. Webb provides analysis and opinions from his personal perspective on the news, politics, and inner workings of Hong Kong's finance and investment industry.
 The industry was in absolute control by the British establishment during our colonial years.
 That control extended to politics; democracy was nonexistent under British rule.

 From reading his blog, Mr. Webb, a British expat, obviously considers himself an insider in our finance and investment sector.
 In reality, since the change of sovereignty and the continuing decline of British privileges and influence, he is by no means anywhere close to the top players of Hong Kong's financial markets in today's post-colonial era.
-Unable to speak Cantonese, Mr. Webb is virtually unknown to Hong Kong's general public.
-Culturally and socially, the Cantonese-speaking HK Chinese natives in general -- 95% of HK's population -- would have a great deal of difficulties relating to him.
+Living in an insular expat community and unable to speak Cantonese, Mr. Webb is virtually unknown to Hong Kong's general public.
+Culturally and socially, the Cantonese-speaking natives in general — 95% of HK's population — would have a great deal of difficulties relating to him and vice versa.

 As preposterous as it might sound, Mr. Webb also considers himself a "democracy activist/advocate".
 How enthusiastic or at home would you feel with an activist if he can't even discuss politics with you in your mother-tongue?
 And where were the British democracy advocates when Hong Kong was a British possession?